codatio/codat-docs/docs/bank-feeds-api/xero-bank-feeds/xero-bank-feeds-setup.md

    The endpoint returns a JSON response containing the company ID (`id`) and the redirect URL (`redirect`).

-2. Using [POST /companies/<COMPANY_ID>/connections](/codat-api#/operations/create-data-connection), create a data connection to Xero for the company you added.
+2. Using the [POST /companies/<COMPANY_ID>/connections](/codat-api#/operations/create-data-connection) endpoint, create a data connection to Xero for the company you added.
 Specify the company ID in the URL path and the Xero platform key in the body:

    ```http title="Create connection"
    POST https://api.codat.io/companies/<COMPANY_ID>/connections